tfeldmanis/jeff-app-homework/README.md

-I'm a strong proponent of the quote _"The more your tests resemble the way your software is used, the more confidence they can give you. © Kent C. Dodds"_, hence you won't find a separate unit tests for each of the classes present in the project.
+I'm a strong proponent of the quote _"The more your tests resemble the way your software is used, the more confidence they can give you. © Kent C. Dodds"_, hence you won't find separate unit tests for each of the classes present in the project.
 Instead, I'm using unit tests that run at integration test abstraction level.

 As I understand that it could be a contraversial subject in some companies, I'm totally